 Second Wave of COVID-19 Community Action Fund Grants

 - Asian American Federation (AAF): $5,000 to provide community education about anti-Asian racism and harassment, and to track hate crime cases.

 - Esther Ha Foundation: $10,000 to provide mental health support, specifically around anxiety during COVID-19, and trauma support for family members who have lost loved ones during the pandemic.

 - Family Touch: $10,000 to provide virtual family counseling and food boxes for seniors and low-income families.

 - MinKwon Center for Community Action: $35,000 to provide emergency cash assistance to eligible Korean American individuals and families in New Jersey who are excluded from major forms of emergency relief including federal stimulus funds, unemployment benefits, and SNAP food assistance.

-- Nanoom House: $20,000 to provide food and shelter that serves as a critical haven for homeless Korean Americans at this particular time.
+- Nanoom House: $20,000 to provide food and shelter serving as a critical haven for homeless Korean Americans during the pandemic.